Intelligent transport system (ITS) security

-Intelligent Transport System (ITS) provides various types of applications in order to increase road safety, decrease the environmental footprint of transport, enhance traffic management and maximize the transport sector’s benefits to public and commercial users.
+Intelligent Transport System (ITS) including autonomous driving system provides various types of applications in order to increase road safety, decrease the environmental footprint of transport, enhance traffic management and maximize the transport sector’s benefits to public and commercial users.

 ITS includes various types of communications in vehicles (e.g., vehicle-to-nomadic device), between vehicles (e.g., vehicle-to-vehicle (V2V)), and between vehicles and fixed locations (e.g., vehicle-to-infrastructure (V2I)), i.e., vehicle-to-everything (V2X) communications.
 Information and communication technologies (ICT) are used to implement ITS including road transport, rail, water and air transport, including navigation systems.

-In the ITS environment, vulnerabilities of a vehicle can be propagated to other vehicles since the vehicles are connected to each other.
+In the ITS including autonomous and assisted driving system environment, vulnerabilities of a vehicle can be propagated to other vehicles since the vehicles are connected to each other.
 Thus, vulnerabilities of V2X communication systems in a vehicle should be managed and handled in order not to influence a lot of other vehicles.

 Electric devices inside a vehicle such as electronic control units (ECUs) and electric toll collection (ETC) devices are becoming more sophisticated.
-As a result, software modules inside those entities need to be appropriately updated for the purpose of bug fixing, and for performance and security improvements.
+As a result, software modules inside those entities need to be appropriately updated for performance and security improvements.

-There are two Recommendations discussed in SG 17 so far.
 Recommendation ITU-T X.1373 approved in March 2017 provides the secure software update capability for ITS communication devices.
-Draft Recommendation ITU-T X.itssec-2 is under development to provide security guidelines for V2X communication systems.
+X.1373 is currently under revision.

-Standardization of the best comprehensive security solutions is vital for ITS that operate in a telecommunication environment.
-Due to some specific characteristics of the mobile telecommunications, providing security becomes especially challenging tasks that deserve study.
+Standardization of the best comprehensive security solutions is vital for ITS environment.
+Due to some specific characteristics of the vehicular communications, providing security becomes especially challenging tasks that deserve study.